 After triage and tests, and more tests, and then results, I went to see the family with the doc to deliver the devastating news.
 It was a miracle that they’d come in, before it was too late.
 The compassion this doc expressed when he spoke to the family was a miracle.
 Honesty, truth, spoken with compassion, is a miracle.
 The way the family received the news, and thanked the doctor?
 Yep, a miracle.
 And the way the interpreter held it together through it all, delivering the news, giving voice and feeling to the family’s reaction?
 Oh, yeah.
 A miracle.

 The Christmas Day that followed that overnight Christmas Eve shift, I was due at my dad’s house.
 When I walked in to his place early that morning, he was up and greeted me with a hug, and I held on to him and I cried.
 For that family, for everyone I ever saw who ever suffered.
 For every time I ever saw people hurting other people.
 For every time I ever thought that there’s no such thing as miracles.

 See, that’s the thing about miracles.
 What do you consider to be a miracle?
 Nothing or everything?
 Is it an all or nothing deal?
 Maybe.
 I’m going all in.
 Is kindness a miracle?
 Sure.
 A family accepting tough news?
 Totally.
-Friendship?
-Friendship!
-Friendship is a miracle!
-Did you wake up today walking and talking?
-I’m going with miracle.
-What?!
-Something horrible happened?
-It’s horrible.
-It is horrible.
-But the way people rally and take care of each other when something horrible happens?
-I think it’s a miracle.
 An English-only speaking doctor comforting a Spanish-only speaking patient through an interpreter?
-May I humbly suggest that, yes, this is a miracle?
+May I very humbly suggest that, yes, this is a miracle?